Bryan Reynolds Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 26th-ranked team ERA among all MLB pitching staffs (5.30).
+- The Rockies have a 5.28 team ERA that ranks 26th across all MLB pitching staffs.

-- Urena (0-2 with a 9.90 ERA and seven strikeouts in 10 2/3 innings pitched) gets the start for the Rockies, his fourth of the season.
+- Gomber (0-3 with an 8.16 ERA and 11 strikeouts in 14 1/3 innings pitched) gets the start for the Rockies, his fourth of the season.

-- In his last appearance on Wednesday, the righty tossed five innings against the St. Louis Cardinals, giving up three earned runs while surrendering five hits.
+- In his most recent appearance on Saturday against the Seattle Mariners, the left-hander tossed 3 2/3 innings, allowing five earned runs while surrendering six hits.

-- The 31-year-old has amassed an ERA of 9.90, with 6.3 strikeouts per nine innings, in three games this season.
-Opponents have a .370 batting average against him.
+- The 29-year-old has an ERA of 8.16, with 6.9 strikeouts per nine innings, in three games this season.
+Opponents have a .288 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.